 NA

-X Sharing Value Sets, Codes, and Maps (SVCM)
+X Sharing Valuesets, Codes, and Maps (SVCM)

-The Sharing Value Sets, Codes, and Maps (SVCM) Profile defines a lightweight RESTful interface through which healthcare systems may retrieve centrally managed uniform nomenclature and mappings between code systems based on the HL7 healthcare interoperability resources (FHIR) specification.
+The Sharing Valuesets, Codes, and Maps (SVCM) Profile defines a lightweight RESTful interface through which healthcare systems may retrieve centrally managed uniform nomenclature and mappings between code systems based on the HL7 Fast Healthcare Interoperability Resources (FHIR) specification.

 Terminologies stored in value sets are most useful when they are widely shared and standardized across geography and disciplines to add clarity and specificity.
 The IHE ITI Sharing Value Sets (SVS) profile currently addresses the challenge of standardized distribution of Value Sets.
 Furthermore, the IHE PCC Clinical Mapping (CMAP) profile addresses the need to translate codes between different value sets, as is often needed when converting a device-generated observation to a reference term for use in clinical decision making or record keeping.